 Interested in Volunteering?
-Simply fill out and return this form.
+Simply fill out and and return THIS FORM

-Meet the board members you’d be working with below, and get in touch with us about volunteer opportunities through our Contact page!
+Below, you can meet some of the board members you’d be working with at TPDC.
+Please get in touch with us about volunteer opportunities through our Contact Us page!

 Pearl Aviles-Taub is President of TPDC and a survivor herself of Postpartum Depression.
 Pearl is an advocate for Perinatal and Postpartum support, and applies her passion in her work.
 Pearl works as a Perinatal and Postpartum Support Group Facilitator at TMC (for more information please refer to TPDC’s Help Link) Pearl also works for Child and Family Resources as a Bilingual Family Therapist in the Healthy Families Program and is a Friend to the League of Mexican American Women.
 She obtained her Masters Degree in Community Counseling from the University of Phoenix in 2012.
 When her three children allow her any spare time, she enjoys participating non competitively in various 5k events that support our community.